 Frequent flyer programs can be difficult to get your head around, especially for more advanced concepts such as maximising your Status Credits earn.

-But it just takes some practice and research, and soon you could be turning your annual family holiday into an adventure, with a sparkling new Velocity Gold or Platinum membership awaiting you on your return.
+But it just takes some practice and research, and soon you could be turning your annual family holiday into an adventure, with a sparkling new Velocity Gold or Platinum membership awaiting your return.

 I’m about 10 SC’s of being able to gift Gold status to my spouse(I’m on Platinum).
 We’ve got a month to get this additional 10 SC.